 This is a valuable screening test to identify an individual who has no symptoms, but has significant plaque in the blood vessel wall.
 It is not unusual for this small amount of plaque to change shape and attract a clot, thus resulting in a heart attack.

-An appropriate candidate is male, age 35-70, or female, age 40-70, who has any of the following factors:
+An appropriate candidate is male, age 35-70, or female, age 40-70, with at least one of the following risk factors:

 Areas of calcification will be marked and quantified.
 With this information, you will be put into one of five categories of risk, ranging from normal to extremely high.

 Your images will be interpreted by one of our board-certified radiologists.
 The results will be sent to your healthcare provider, so that they can review the results with you and determine if any follow-up is needed.

 Cardiac Calcium Scoring is considered an out-of-pocket test and is not covered by most insurance companies, including Medicare.
 The cost of the test is $100; payment is due when you check in for your appointment (cash, check or credit card is accepted).
 Your insurance will not be billed for this test, although flexible spending dollars or a health savings account can be used.